 How do I pick single stocks?

-When choosing a single stock to invest in, there’s a couple things you should keep in mind.
-First off, all single stocks can be purchased by all users, regardless of their individual risk profile.
+- You can purchase any single stock available on the Stash app, regardless of your individual risk profile.
 If you want to purchase single stocks, we highly recommend diversifying your portfolio with a robust mix of other investment types, such as ETFs and bonds.

-Most companies also provide information in their individual investor sections, oftentimes found on their websites.
+Most companies also provide information in their individual investor sections, often found on their website.
 You can also read up on companies and stocks in financial papers such as The Wall Street Journal.
+[Learn more here]

 Related questions View all Invest